msenay/sky_data/README.md

 # Weather Analysis Python Project

 ### **Introduction**

-This project contains Python scripts for analyzing and predicting weather patterns based on historical weather data.
+This project is a Python-based weather data analysis and forecasting tool.
+It is capable of processing historical weather data to extract insights and predict future trends.
-The core functionalities include finding the hottest time of the day, selecting certain dates and times based on temperature criteria, and forecasting future temperatures based on historical patterns.
+Core functionalities include identifying the hottest times of the day, filtering dates and times based on specific temperature conditions, and forecasting future temperatures based on past patterns.

 ### **Classes and Methods**

-The main class in this project is **WeatherAnalysis** which encapsulates all the functionalities.
+The core component of the project is the **_WeatherAnalysis_** class, which encapsulates all functionalities.

-The class includes the following methods:
+The **_WeatherAnalysis_** class includes the following methods:

-___init__(self, data: Union[str, DataFrame])_: Initializes the class with a DataFrame or a URL pointing to a CSV file containing the weather data.
+* __init__(self, data: Union[str, DataFrame]): Initializes the class with a DataFrame or a URL pointing to a CSV file containing the weather data.

-_load_data_from_csv_(self, csv_url: str): This method is used to load weather data from a CSV file.
+* load_data_from_csv(self, csv_url: str): Loads weather data from a CSV file.

-_analyze_daily_max_temperatures_: This method analyzes the outside temperature data and writes the results to a file.
-It returns the average time of the hottest temperature of the day and the most common hottest time of the day.
+* analyze_daily_max_temperatures(): Analyzes the outside temperature data and writes the results to a file.
+Returns the average time of the hottest temperature of the day and the most common time of hottest temperature.

-_write_filtered_dates_and_times_: This method selects certain dates and times based on the temperature criteria and writes the selected dates and times to a file.
+* write_filtered_dates_and_times(): Selects dates and times based on specific temperature criteria, writing the selected dates and times to a file.

-_forecast_next_month_temperatures_: This method forecasts future temperatures based on historical weather patterns and writes the forecasted temperatures to a file.
+* forecast_next_month_temperatures(): Forecasts future temperatures based on historical weather patterns, writing the forecasted temperatures to a file.

 ### **How to use**